MrDeliciousman/MrDeliciousman.github.io/README.md

  Picture 2 represents me having all of the necessary skills to achieve my dreams through technical prowess and creative ideas.
 I will be able to execute on inspiring others through the use my my 3D art through a multitude of apps and other methods.

+  ## Online Presence Review
+  Pros
+  * Linkedin and Arstation found.
+  * No incriminating photos.
+  * Passion for 3D art present.
+  Cons
+  * Not enough of a coding presence.
+  * Github profile not found in google search.
+  * May not update profiles frequently.
   ## Weekly Reflection.

   1. There is so much to learn and so little time.
 This week I have learned a lot but it seems that the mountain of info is getting bigger faster then I can process.
 I have learned about Types, Primitives, Methods, Classes, and Instances.
 However, as I learn more questions arise.
 But, I feel that the way that I think about problems are changing.
 I am starting to think how I can present solutions into Java code so that I can write my own methods.
 Overall, learning Java is like a blurry image that is slowly becoming more clear everyday that passes.